Daneelv/Gen-It/README.md

 ## 📜 About

-This app generates barcodes, sim numbers, imei numbers and id numbers, I This app is mostly used for my at work to create test data
+This app generates barcodes, SIM numbers, IMEI numbers, and ID numbers.
+I mainly use it at work to create test data.

 ---